Our Team

 Naomi combines her many years of clinical experience with a warm psychotherapeutic approach to really understand what is at the heart of her clients problem.
 She understands and is responsive to the fact that clients may not have felt listened to in the past or may have found it hard to openly talk about their problems.

 Naomi offers a sex positive, inclusive and validating space.
 All of her clients are supported to openly explore their experiences, thoughts and questions free from judgement.
 Naomi promotes the importance of sexual pleasure and sexual fulfilment for all individuals.
+Naomi is now offering in person sessions in Woodbridge Suffolk.

 Stephen Brookes Sex Therapy Herts